openstack/keystone-specs/specs/kilo/federated-direct-user-mapping.rst

 The proper way to distinguish whether the user is ephemeral or not is by checking by membership in the federated domain.
+If no domain information is provided, then it is assumed that the user is ephemeral and will use the default federated domain.

 Proposed change also solves the issue of an inconsistent token being returned, (where the user didn't have a domain) and there should be less special handling